 Additionally, you may find our accounting article 'How To Measure and Report on Your Business's Financial Performance' insightful.

 If you don’t write your business plan down then you’re wasting your time.
 Your business plan should include goals, metrics, and task lists that will assist you in achieving your goals.
 It’s vital your plan is written down as this allows you to easily:

 - refer back to what it was you wanted to achieve.

 - complete regular checks to track and review your progress.

 Additionally, your business plan will be integral in assisting you to make informed business decisions in the future.

 Your business plan needs to be kept fresh and alive.
 It’s not something to ‘tick off’ and then leave gathering dust.
 It may require amendments and changes as your market, the industry, or even the environment changes around you.

 For it to deliver value to you it needs to be a living and breathing tool you refer to often.
 Set time aside to review your plan monthly, quarterly, and annually.

 Sound it out

 Consider making your local RightWay Business Partner your sounding board.
 Our Business Partners are experienced business owners and operators who have the know-how to provide you with invaluable insights as you create your business plan.
 Plus, they’ll be there with you to review it as it evolves.
-Additionally, our Business Partners are backed by our nationwide team of Accountants, Bookkeeping and Payroll experts as well as our HR and Xero support team, pretty awesome huh!
+Additionally, our Business Partners are backed by our nationwide team of Accountants, Bookkeeping, and Payroll experts as well as our HR and Xero support teams, pretty awesome huh!